 Jump to

-contents and animations menu
+discussions and animations list

-The model's subatomic particles are constructed using an elementary strand shaped particle
+Using an elementary strand shaped particle

-In the Simple Universe model, the elementary strand shaped particle is a three dimensional particle, that moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space
+That moves continuously at a single constant speed, against a static universal reference frame, in three dimensional space

-The elementary strand shaped particle has one interaction, touch at its surface
+The elementary strand shaped particle

 When a strand shaped particle encounters another strand shaped particle

-The two particles stick together, and while in contact, they influence each other's direction of travel
+And while in contact, they influence each other's direction of travel

-The following animation shows a simple sequence of the elementary strand shaped particle, tagged one behind the other, building the four base particles: the neutrino, positron, electron, 'neutral' particle; the
+The following animation shows a simple sequence of the elementary strand shaped particle, tagged one behind the other, building the four base particles - the neutrino, electron, positron, 'neutral' particle; the

 button steps through the process, the button start / stops the animation (any of the buttons can be used in pause mode)